Geocodio/docs/source/enterprise/index.html.md

 <aside class="notice">
 Breaking changes are defined as changes that remove or rename properties in the JSON output of any API endpoint.
 Your API client should be able to gracefully support addition of new JSON properties, as this is not considered a breaking change.
 </aside>

+## v1.11

+*Released on March 11, 2026*

+* [Secondary address line geocoding](#secondary-address-line-geocoding) is now supported at the unit level.
+When a secondary address component is provided (e.g. apartment, suite, or unit number), Geocodio will attempt to return unit-specific coordinates.
+Different units at the same street address may now return different coordinates
+* All geocoding results now include a [`match_type`](#match-type) field that indicates the coordinate match granularity.
+Possible values are `building_centroid`, `parcel_centroid`, `unit`, and `null`
+* **Breaking:** [Stable address keys](#stable-address-keys) now include a unit suffix for addresses with secondary address components (e.g. `gcod_usnbfvbm5l57cc8b8bnfnyrua9ym3-a1b2c3`).
+The full key with unit suffix can be used as input for geocoding and distance calculations

 ## v1.10